kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 1. Find the next time an eclipse is happening
 2. Find the start, peak, and end of the eclipse

-This article only covers the algorithm used to search for the next solar eclipse.
+This article only covers the algorithm used to search for the next solar eclipse at a given location.
 Details on how to determine the following are omitted, but can be found in astronomical algorithms books.
 You will need to ensure the algorithm chosen can accurately calculate the position of the sun and moon from a given location.
 See the references section for sources:

 - Positions of the sun and moon [1]
-- Rise and set times of the sun and moon [1]
+- Calculation of the next potential solar eclipse (global) [1]
-- Moon phase [1]
 - Calculation of the angular distance between the sun and moon [[2](https://doi.org/10.11578/dc.20190909.1)]
 - Calculation of the magnitude/obscuration of the eclipse [[2](https://doi.org/10.11578/dc.20190909.1)]

 ## Find the next time an eclipse is happening
 This will find the next time that an eclipse is occurring.
 It does not find the start, peak, and end of the eclipse, but the time found here will have a visible eclipse.
 The second step will work to find the start, peak, and end of the eclipse.

-Search from the current time to the maximum search duration.
-The step size is determined as follows, in this order:

-- **Moon phase is not new**: Time until the next new moon (approximate)
-- **Sun is set**: Time until the next sunrise
-- **Moon is set**: Time until the next moonrise
-- **Angular distance is greater than 1.5 degrees**: The same number of hours as the angular distance, rounded down to the nearest hour, with a minimum of 1 hour and a maximum of 12 hours
-- **No eclipse (magnitude = 0)**: 15 minutes

-Otherwise, an eclipse has been found and the current time is returned.
+For each potential solar eclipse (calculated using the algorithm described by Meeus [1]) until the maximum search duration, we need to check if it is visible at the location provided.
+This can be done by searching around the calculated eclipse peak time for visibility.

 The following pseudo-code shows how to find the next eclipse time.

-<code>start = now
+<code>time = now
-while start < maxDuration:
+while time < maxDuration:
-    if moonPhase != New:
-        start += timeUntilNextNewMoon(moonPhase)
-        continue
+    peak = getNextEclipsePeak(time)
+    for searchTime in [peak - 4 hours, peak + 4 hours]:
         if sun is set:
-        start += timeUntilNextSunrise(start)
             continue
         if moon is set:
-        start += timeUntilNextMoonrise(start)
             continue
-    if angularDistance > 1.5:
-        start += hours(constrain(floor(angularDistance), 1, 12))
-        continue
         if magnitude > 0:
-        return start
+            return searchTime
-    start += minutes(15)
+        searchTime += minutes(15)
+    time = peak + 10 days
 return NONE
 </code>